 Breeding sites include:

 Unfortunately, there is no easy solution for managing mosquitoes.
-Countless strategies vary depending on the pest level, water supply, cost, and risk of disease.
+Countless natural techniques vary depending on the pest level, water supply, cost, and risk of disease.
 Many products are available, but nothing is absolutely foolproof.
 Here are some suggestion:

-The most effective method for reducing mosquitoes is to eliminate their breeding sites (standing water).
+The most effective method for reducing mosquito numbers is to eliminate their breeding sites (standing water).
 The following steps will help:

 Kill immature mosquitoes before they develop into biting adults with Bacillus thuringiensis var israelensis (Bt-i).
-Available under various trade names it is a naturally occurring, highly specific biological pesticide.
-Applied to standing water Bt-i is effective for up to 30 days and will not harm people, pets, wildlife or fish.
+Available under various trade names Bt-i is a naturally occurring and highly specific biological pesticide.
+Applied to standing water, it is effective for up to 30 days and will not harm people, pets, wildlife or fish.

-Mosquitoes rest in protected areas during the day.
-To reduce populations of biting adults, use a Mosquito Fogger — made from organic plant oils — or spray botanical insecticides on shrubs, the lower limbs of shade trees, under decks, along foundations, and other pest resting sites.
+Flying mosquitoes rest in protected areas during the day.
+To reduce populations, use a Mosquito Fogger — made from organic plant oils — or spray natural pesticides on shrubs, the lower limbs of shade trees, under decks, along foundations and other pest resting sites.

 Caution: Botanical insecticides are not specific to the pest and will have an impact on a variety of beneficial insects, including valuable predators, parasites and honeybees.
 Most break-down quickly in the environment (within 5-7 days).